 - Help customers understand the products better.
 Customers have to review each product or set of products to decide on a bundle.
 This helps them understand what the products do and the different features and benefits of each.

 - Enhance customer feedback.
 When customers direct their own shopping experience, you gain insights into the selection process.
 Use this opportunity to find out which products or services work, and adjust those that don’t.
-This constant feedback lets you tweak the shopping experience and improve your products.
+For instance, if your patrons are having difficulties navigating your platform, you may need to make some changes to make it more user-friendly.
+After all, if they start to feel burdened every time they shop from your store, they may opt to find an alternative with better services.
+Fortunately, this constant feedback from your customers lets you tweak the shopping experience and improve your products.
+It may also help you design your future bundle deals and determine which promotions attract your target audience more.

 - Increase revenue and average sales.
 Bundling helps you increase average order value, an important metric in measuring business success and growth.
 This strategy boosts total revenue by increasing the amount spent on each transaction.
 Sell bundled products to encourage clients to spend more and make informed business decisions based on customer preferences.